A Complete Approach to Loop Verification with Invariants and Summaries: Loop Contracts in Hoare Logic

-The first premise summarizes computation of the entire loop by~$I$ and~$R$ using a specification statement.
+The first premise abstracts the computation of the entire loop in terms of its contract~$I,R$ using a specification statement.
 From rule \textsc{Spec}, proof obligations akin to those in \cref{def:sm} are immediate via an application of the consequence rule.

-The second premise terminates the loop when~$\lnot t$, the variables~$\xs_n$ capture this final state.
-We encode the corresponding proof obligation as a Hoare triple with command~$\SKIP$, \footnote{\citet{tuerk2010local} remarks that, more generally, the inductive hypothesis may encompass a subsequent program fragment~$C$ right after the loop, i.e.,~$\WHILE\ t\ \DO\ B; C$, and this (concrete) $C$ would then replace~$\SKIP$ in the second premise, with $\xs = \textrm{mod}(B,C)$.} th which is equivalent to $I \land \lnot t \implies R[\old(\xs)\mapsto\xs]$, mirroring the exit condition from \cref{def:sm}.

-In the third premise, in contrast to~\cite{tuerk2010local}, the inductive hypothesis is directly embedded into the program as specification statement~$\SPEC{\xs}{I}{R}$ that summarizes the remaining iterations after executing~$B$ once.
-The variables~$\xs_i$ in the precondition of the triple capture the state right before~$B$ is executed for later reference in the postcondition, whereas the $\old$-reference to the intermediate state after~$B$, needed for~$R$ in~$\SPEC{\xs}{I}{R}$, is handled implictly via rule~\textsc{Spec}.
-Hence, the rule nicely retains the syntax-oriented, compositional nature of Hoare's approach.
+The second premise terminates the loop when~$¬ t$, the variables~$\xs_n$ capture this final state.
+We encode the corresponding proof obligation as a Hoare triple with command~$\SKIP$, \footnote{\citet{tuerk2010local} remarks that, more generally, the inductive hypothesis may encompass a subsequent program fragment~$C$ right after the loop, i.e.,~$\WHILE\ t\ \DO\ B; C$, and this (concrete) $C$ would then replace~$\SKIP$ in the second premise, with $\xs = \textrm{mod}(B,C)$.} which is equivalent to $I ∧ ¬ t ⇒ R[\xs,\xs'↦\xs,\xs]$, mirroring the exit condition from \cref{def:sm}.
+The third premise, in contrast to~\eqref{eq:tuerk}, embeds the inductive hypothesis directly into the program as specification statement~$\SPEC{\xs}{I}{R}$ that summarizes the remaining iterations after executing~$B$ once.
+Variables~$\xs_i$ capture the state right before~$B$ is executed for later reference in the postcondition, whereas the reference to the intermediate state $i+1$ after~$B$, needed for~$R$ in~$\SPEC{\xs}{I}{R}$, is handled implictly via rule~\textsc{Spec}.
+Thus, rule \textsc{LoopContract} nicely retains the syntax-oriented, compositional nature of Hoare's approach.

-\iffullversion To understand the third premise, it is useful to visualize the symbolic computation and reasoning steps involved:

-Initially, for $\xs = \xs_i$ we assume~$I \land t$.
-The body~$B$ transitions to some successor state (depicted as a hollow circle), where we have to re-establish the invariant as the premise for rule \textsc{Spec}.
-This rule introduces a fresh variable, suggestively named~$\xs_{i+1}$ here, to capture this intermediate state, which then gets substituted in place of $\old$ to obtain a summary of the remaining iterations.
-Per consequence, we then need to establish postcondition $R[\old(\xs)\mapsto\xs_i]$ of the Hoare triple in the third premise of rule \textsc{Summary}, as depicted below the final state (solid circle), mirroring the backwards propagation condition from~\cref{def:sm}.
-Overall, this justified to approximate the entire loop by $\SPEC{\xs}{I}{R}$. \fi